 Extended Tang Knives

 Extended tang knives are a type of knife with blades that extend beyond the handle.
-This design feature is most commonly found in fillet knives, boning knives, and carving knives.
+This design feature is most commonly found in carving knives, boning knives, and filleting knives.
 It can be used for different purposes, such as scraping or piercing.

 There are several types of extended tangs available on the market today.
 The blade of a full-tang design stretches completely to the handle’s end and sometimes even features a slim pommel at its tip for enhanced stability and control.
 Partial tangs also exist but do not extend to either end of the handle like their full-tang counterparts do.
 Tapered tangs are thinner at one end than at another, while hidden tangs cannot be seen from outside because they’re tucked away inside an ergonomic grip material like wood or rubberized plastic.

 The applications of extended tangs in kitchen knives depend on the task at hand.
 For instance, fillet knives capitalize on this feature to make precise incisions through fish flesh without causing any disruption.
 In contrast, boning knives leverage extended tanged designs’ long handles and extra power to efficiently separate meat from bone or fat from muscle tissue.
 Additionally, carving knives often use this design element since they require longer blades that can penetrate deeper into food items while providing adequate control to not mar delicate surfaces like cake frostings or other baked goods during cutting operations.
 Keywords: Applications, Task At Hand, Precise Incisions, Leverage, Long Handles Extra Leverage, Adequate Control